tuskydev/Advent-Of-Code-2023/README.md

 Advent of Code is created by [Eric Wastl](http://was.tl/).
 Visit the [Advent of Code website](https://adventofcode.com/) for more information and to participate in the challenge.
 ![Advent of Code](https://img.shields.io/badge/Advent%20of%20Code-2023-brightgreen)

-### Advent of Code is an annual coding challenge where participants solve one programming puzzle per day leading up to Christmas
+### Advent of Code is an annual coding challenge where participants solve two programming puzzles per day leading up to Christmas

 ## Structure